Afghanistan: A National Profile in the Shadow of War, Terrorism, and Recovery

 The Taliban emerged in the 1990s, gaining prominence through promises of stability amidst chaos.
 Following the United States’ withdrawal from Afghanistan in 2021, the Taliban offensive led to the fall of Kabul.

-The Taliban declared the Islamic Emirate of Afghanistan, signaling a shift from the Islamic Republic of Afghanistan.
+The Taliban declared the Islamic Emirate of Afghanistan, signalling a shift from the Islamic Republic of Afghanistan.
 This period marked a return to Taliban rule, raising concerns about international security and the rights of Afghan citizens.

 Afghanistan Under Taliban Rule